ryanjustindejesus/filter-with-grep/README.md

  In this task, I navigated to the /home/analyst/reports/users directory and used the correct Linux commands and arguments to search for user data files that contain a specific string in their names.
  <br />  <br />
 (1) First, I used the command "cd /home/analyst/reports/users" to navigate to the users directory. <br/> <br/>
-(2) Then, I used the command "ls | grep Q1" to pipe the output of the ls command to the grep command to list only the files containing the string Q1 in their names. <br/> <br/>
+(2) Next, I used the command "ls | grep Q1" to pipe the output of the ls command to the grep command to list only the files containing the string Q1 in their names. <br/> <br/>
 (3) Finally, I used the command "ls | grep access" to list the files that contain the word access in their names.
 <br/> <br/> <p align="center">
 <img src="https://imgur.com/KNq3SOo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>